 Rome's decline began as it altered this system of self governance in exchange for dependence on benefactors who exercised authority by taking from their neighbors to supply their welfare.
-In 494 BC, the possibility for the centralization of power in the hands of the Senate Assembly was created by a constitution, which attempted to limit their power.
+In 494 BC, a centralization of power in the hands of the Senate Assembly was created by a constitution which also attempted to limit their power.
 The people were still free and responsible for their own welfare.
-This would change as the people lost the vision of liberty for all.
+This began to change as the people lost the vision of liberty for all.

 Tribune C. Terentilius Arsa and others allowed some of the "imperium" of the individual free people to be moved within the jurisdiction of the State or governmental offices.
 Again men attempted to restrict the power of the central government with the "Twelve laws," and other constitutional limitations.
 With this act, they set precedent for both Jus Publicum and the Jus Privatum.
 The Jus Publicum opened the door for the people to become steadily more dependent upon the State, rather than their private rights and responsibilities.
-As benefits increased the personal imperium of the people was transferred to the "potestas" or power of the Imperial State, which would eventually become the Empire.
+As benefits increased more and more, the personal imperium of the people was transferred to the "potestas" or power of the Imperial State, which became the Empire.

 Those 12 Tablets - and the constitution of Rome - fixed, in a written form, a large body of customary law - but it also set the patricians (or Senate) as some sort of "law maker" who steadily turned rights into privileges.
-The power to codify, and the power to define the law, made those who were chosen by the voice of the people into an elite ruling class who stood in the place of a "sovereign" or "law maker."
+The power to codify, and the power to define the law, made those who were chosen by the voice of the people into an elite ruling class who stood in the place of "sovereign" and "law maker."

-Although, government power was relatively minor at first, and a citizen was considered to be free from the influence administrative law, this situation steadily reversed.
-With growing affluence came decadence, with indifferent apathy came sloth, and with covetousness they became merchandise, 11 human resources, surety for debt 12 and citizen subjects of
+Although, government power was relatively minor at first, and a citizen was considered to be free from administrative law, this situation steadily reversed.
+With growing affluence came decadence, with indifferent apathy came sloth, and with covetousness they became merchandise, human resources, surety for debt and citizen subjects of tyrants and despots.
+The people became debilitated, succumbing to the temptation of entitlements and benefits offered by those benefactors who exercised authority, rather than bearing the lighter burden of natural rights and their corresponding responsibilities.